Mahfuz Anam: Battle of Begums (1990-2006)

+1/11 emergency (2007-2008)

 During the 2006–2008 Bangladeshi political crisis, Anam openly criticized the army chief despite restrictions on press freedom under a state of emergency.
 In response to General Moeen U Ahmed's suggestions for a Bangladeshi brand of democracy, Anam wrote "On the questions of the Chief of Army Staff's idea of 'having our own brand of democracy' we want to point out that our first brush with a General in politics was with Ayub Khan back in 1958 and he wanted to 'reinvent democracy according to the genius of the people' and we ended up having 'basic democracy' that was thoroughly rejected by our people, though it took a while.
 Much later in Pakistan came General Zia-ul-Huq who also wanted to redefine democracy.
 His was quite a clever ploy and very original.
 In order to deprive the Pakistanis of exercising their right to elect a government Zia said 'I cannot accept democracy where sovereignty belongs to the people.
 In my book sovereignty only belongs to Allah'.
 So Zia-ul-Huq ran Pakistan under his personal fiat, as accepting the sovereignty of the people was against his belief.
 Ask any Pakistani for the great and irreparable damage he had caused to their country".
 Indian columnist Kuldip Nayar referred to Anam's piece in Outlook regarding Ayub Khan's views on the "genius of the people".
 Anam's article was written amid fears of a direct military takeover in Bangladesh; the army chief later ruled out any possibility of grabbing power.

 One of Anam's most influential articles was "This is no way to strengthen democracy", which he wrote in response to Sheikh Hasina's detention by the military-backed caretaker government in 2007.
 In the article, he stated "We trust the chief of staff when he says that the Army is not involved in politics or forming any new party.
 But what do we do when we receive reports from our correspondents that district administrators are making lists of so-called clean politicians and that many of them are being visited by the powers that be goading them to join the new so-called king's party?
 What do we do when senior leaders of both the BNP and the AL tell us of powerful visitors asking them to move against their party leaders or face corruption charges?
 We would like to strongly suggest that this is no way to strengthen democracy.
 Just as 'command economy' failed so will 'command politics'.
 The core of democracy is people's right to choose their leaders and those who will represent them in the government".